 As we briefly mentioned earlier, Shelf Reliance/Thrive Life differs from its competitors in that they are a Multi-Level Marketer (MLM).
 The goal of the direct selling approach is to hire interdependent contracted workers (called consultants in this case).
 They are required to buy product monthly and recruit consultants to sell under them.
 They are incentivised to to build the pyramid below them by recieving a percentage of sales of people in their downline, the term for people beneath you.
 The bigger the more layers under you will translate to larger profits for the consultants at the highest levels.

 First and foremost we look at customer service when evaluating a company since a company is as only good as the way they treat their customers.
-Over the past 2 1/2 years we have ordered from Shelf Reliance (through website, not through consultants) on numerous occasions and have had good experiences working with their customer service team.
+Over the past 2 1/2 years we have ordered from Shelf Reliance (through website, not through consultants) on numerous occasions and have had good experiences working with their customer service team, this is mainly due to the fact they use greats customer software strategies like the best CRM Strategy.
 There are a variety of ways to contact them such as email, phone, and a super useful online chat feature.
 Hold times were often short and the people were kind and informative.

 While our purchases have not required a return, we feel good that we will be taken care of if a return is needed since their return policy is fair.

 Something that was apparent during our Shelf Reliance Review was that they have pretty competitive prices.
 They are pretty close to the low price leaders on most products and often have very good prices on their food storage racks, but due to additional costs that add up they are often more expensive than others (we’ll describe below).